-It’d just be a whole lot easier to believe in the team if it could win a game by a comfortable margin.
+The year could’ve gone better if the team could just win a game by a comfortable margin.

-Even a 17-9 win over the Eagles in Week 12 that was dominated by Seattle stayed much closer than it needed to be.
-Philadelphia turned the ball over five times and couldn’t do a thing on offense, but Seattle refused to pull away.
+Even a 17-9 win over the Eagles on Wild Card Weekend that was dominated by Seattle stayed much closer than it needed to be.
+Philadelphia had Josh McCown playing most of the game and the Seahawks still couldn’t pull away.

 “I think people tend to get comfortable, and that’s the part we need to take out of our game,’’ Seahawks cornerback Shaquill Griffin told the Seattle Times after an unnecessarily competitive win over the Falcons in Week 8.
 “Awesome start.
 The start of the game was terrific.
 Let’s finish the same way.
 When you’re able to finish games the same way you start, that’s when teams become great, and that’s what we’re trying to get to.”

-Here are all the times they’ve walked that tightrope in 2019:
+Here are all the times they walked that tightrope in 2019: